-Sir has emphasized on the measures to curb the economic problems created by the pandemic in the Economy.
-At the end there was an engaging and meaningful conversation between the guest and the audience and the program came to an end by 12:15 pm.
+At the end there was a question answering session between the guest and the audience and the program came to an end by 4:30 PM.

 Guest Lecture on "Women in Labour Market"

 Resource Person: Dr.Channamma KambaraM

 Classes Attended & Number of beneficiaries: Students of II and IV Semester MA Economics, 13.